neural-data-science/NESC_3505_textbook/2/teams.md

 Once you are registered in the class, you will receive an email invitation to the class Teams site.
 You will use your Dal.ca netID with Teams.
 Assignment 1 will take you through onboarding on to the class Teams page.

+## Assessments and Evaluations
+All assessments and evaluations are listed on Teams, under the "Assignments" tab.
+You can also jump to your assignment listing from the "Assignments" icon on the left side bar of the Teams app.
+This shows the deadline (date and time) for each item. **A non-intuitive thing** is that you need to "submit" all assessment and evaluation items through their corresponding Assignments on Teams, even if you're not actually handing anything in.
+For example, after you complete a DataCamp assignment, you need to go on Teams and click "submit" for that assignment.
+I know it feels like make-work, but it's the only way we can track all of your XP on Teams.
+However, if your actual submission is done some other way, we won't assess a late penalty if you just forget to click "Submit" on Teams, but otherwise completed the assignment on time.

 ## Tips 'n Tricks
 Teams is relatively self-explanatory.
 But, a few tips:
 - Like a web browser, Teams has "back" and "forward" arrow buttons in the top left (ish) corner of the window.
 You can navigate a bit using those, but sometimes they take you back farther than expected.